A null model for Dunbar's circles: Introduction

-While several null models suitable for weighted social networks have been proposed recently \cite{SagarraGuileraPRE2013, SquartiniGarlaschelliSR2013,SagarraGuileraPRE2015}, no such models have yet been proposed to analyze the observed ego-network hierarchical structure.
-In this paper, we propose a grand-canonical ego-network statistical ensemble that reproduces qualitatively the hierarchical structure, and is able to fit experimental data successfully.
-We simplify the problem by assigning the ties in each layer constant costs and postulate an abstract social capital \cite{antonioni2014reds}, or resource, that is spent in placing the links into the different layers.
-Then, by fixing the actors average total degree and resource, the hierarchical structure emerges spontaneously.
+In this paper, we propose a grand-canonical null model that reproduces qualitatively the hierarchical structure of ego-networks, and is able to fit experimental data successfully.
+Our constraint is to associate a constant cost to the social ties within each layer, and to postulate an abstract social capital \cite{antonioni2014reds}, or resource, that is spent in placing the links into the different layers.
+Then, by fixing the actors' average total degree and resource, the hierarchical structure emerges spontaneously.
 This ensemble is an unbiased null model for ego-networks which offers a parsimonious explanation for the nested structure.
 It can also be used to generate synthetic data with the desired layer scaling, as well as for hypothesis testing against more complex models.
+Indeed, an earlier version of this work \cite{older} was relevant for researchers analyzing ego-networks from real social data \cite{Anxo}.

+Our null model presents a formal analogy with Bose-Einstein statistics, with the layers playing the role of energy levels and the acquaintancies playing the role of bosonic particles \cite{KARDAR,Pitaevski,Grossmann}.
+Indeed, Bose-Einstein condensation in complex systems has been reported earlier in the context of evolving networks despite their non-equilibrium and irreversible nature \cite{Bianconi}.
+Within the evolving model and assigning an energy to each node, determined by a certain fitness parameter, as well as by assuming that each node increases its connectivity following a power-law, the authors were able to show that the system can be mapped in the thermodynamic limit to an equilibrium Bose gas.

 The ensemble probability distribution, as well as its thermodynamic limit, is presented in section \ref{s:grand_canonical_ensemble}.
 In section \ref{s:hierarchical} we examine the hierarchical structure and prove that, in our setting, equispaced costs are a condition for a constant group size scaling in the outer layers.
 We fit and compare the model to an empirical dataset in section \ref{ss:RS_dunbar_structure}.
-Finally, section \ref{s:discussion} is dedicated to the discussion.
+Finally, section \ref{s:discussion} is devoted to the discussion of the results.